TRADOC Best Squad Competition 2024

 |0

-This work, TRADOC Best Squad Competition 2024 [Image 8 of 8], by Amanda Sullivan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, TRADOC Best Squad Competition 2024 [Image 8 of 8], by SSG Shena Veale, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.